2022 Maharashtra political crisis: Background

-Eknath Shinde was in favor of breaking the Maha Vikas Aghadi and reestablishing BJP-Shiv Sena coalition.
+Eknath Shinde was in favour of breaking the Maha Vikas Aghadi and reestablishing the BJP-Shiv Sena coalition.
 He requested Uddhav Thackeray to break the alliance and his request was ignored on multiple occasions.
 He gathered 2/3rd members from his party to support his request and 2022 Maharashtra political crisis started.

 Cross voting in Rajya Sabha and Legislative Council elections

-On 10 June 2022, the infighting in the party got highlighted for the first time when BJP won 3 out of 6 seats in the Rajya Sabha elections.
+On 10 June 2022, the infighting in the party was highlighted for the first time when BJP won 3 out of 6 seats in the Rajya Sabha elections.
 On 20 June 2022, out of 10 seats going for Maharashtra Legislative Council elections, Shiv Sena and its allies were expected to win 6 seats, however they only won 5.
-BJP won the other 5 seats reportedly due to cross voting by several Shiv Sena members.
+BJP won the other 5 seats, reportedly due to cross-voting by several Shiv Sena members.

 Crisis

 Initial Breakout

 Immediately after the Legislative council election results, Eknath Shinde, a senior Shiv Sena leader, disappeared and could not be contacted.
-On 21 June 2022, a meeting was called by Uddhav Thackeray with all his MLAs but 10-12 MLAs were also found unreachable.
-11 MLAs of the Shiv Sena, led by Shinde, flew to Surat city, in the BJP governed state of Gujarat.
+On 21 June 2022, a meeting was called by Uddhav Thackeray with all his MLAs, but 10-12 MLAs were also unreachable.
+11 MLAs of Shiv Sena, led by Shinde, flew to Surat city, in the BJP governed state of Gujarat.
 Shinde was removed from the post of the Shiv Sena party whip.
 Shinde removed the word Shiv Sena from his Twitter profile.
 In his hotel in Surat he had several meetings with the BJP leaders.

 To prevent further loss of MLAs, Shiv Sena housed the rest of its MLAs in several hotels in Mumbai.
 Soon Shinde claimed that he commanded the support of "nearly 40 MLAs".
 Shinde required support of 37 MLAs (two-thirds of the total strength of 55) to avoid being disqualified under the Anti-defection laws in India.
 Shinde demanded Thackeray break the Maha Vikas Aghadi and re-join the alliance with the BJP.